Financial statements are windows into the health of your business, and managing them can be a complex challenge.

 Many market participants felt that poor accounting and reporting procedures for publicly traded companies contributed to the stock market collapse of 1929 and the decade-long depression that followed.”

 GAAP levels the playing field

-These principles have been developed and revised over the years to establish regularity, consistency, sincerity, permanence of methods, non-compensation, prudence, continuity, periodicity, materiality and utmost good faith in disclosing business financials.
+These principles have been developed and revised over the years to establish regularity, consistency, sincerity, the permanence of methods, non-compensation, prudence, continuity, periodicity, materiality, and utmost good faith in disclosing business financials.

 GAAP has become highly complicated